ypanyukov/Win8Style/README.md

 Win8Style
 =========

-Windows 8 style by HTML and CSS3
+Metro Style (Windows 8) style by HTML and CSS3